May 7, 2026

 The IME doctor may ask questions about your background, health history, the accident, your injuries, your symptoms, and how your condition affects your daily life.
 You are expected to answer honestly.
 You are not required to guess, speculate, or go beyond what you know.
 If you do not know the answer to something, say so.
 If a question is unclear, ask for clarification.
 Inconsistent or exaggerated answers can damage your credibility and your claim.

-How to Prepare for an IME in Florida
+How to Prepare for Your Compulsory Medical Exam

 Walking into an IME unprepared is a mistake.
 Here is how to protect yourself.